Speak Bilingual LLC, Foreign Language Institute

 The difference between Farsi and Arabic

-Have you ever mistaken Persian for Arabic and wondered if Iranians speak Arabic because Iran is in the Middle East?
-It's a common misconception that can be both amusing and enlightening to clear up.
-Let's dive into the fascinating distinctions between Persian (Farsi) and Arabic, two languages with rich and diverse cultural legacies.
-When comparing the two, some say Persian sounds like poetry set to music, while Arabic feels like a rhythmic drumbeat, energizing and bold in every conversation.
+Yet many people still confuse Persian with Arabic and wonder whether Iranians speak Arabic simply because Iran is located in the Middle East.
+This common misconception can be both amusing and enlightening to clear up.
+In this article, we’ll explore the fascinating differences between Persian (Farsi) and Arabic—two languages with rich and distinct cultural legacies.
+Some say Persian sounds like poetry set to music, while Arabic feels like a rhythmic drumbeat: powerful, expressive, and bold in every conversation.

 The Alphabet: Similar Looks, Different Sounds

-At first glance, Persian and Arabic scripts look similar, which can lead to confusion.
-Both languages use the Arabic script, but there are key differences.
-Arabic has 28 letters, while Persian (Farsi) has 32.
-Persian includes four extra letters to accommodate sounds that don’t exist in Arabic, like "پ" (p), "چ" (ch), "ژ" (zh), and "گ" (g).
+At first glance, Persian and Arabic writing systems may look similar, which is why many people assume they are the same.
+Persian uses a modified version of the Arabic script that has been adapted for Persian sounds and pronunciation.
+As a result, the two alphabets share many letters, but they are not identical.
+Arabic has 28 letters, while Persian (Farsi) has 32, including additional characters that do not exist in Arabic.
+Persian includes four extra letters to accommodate sounds that don’t exist in Arabic: "پ" (p), "چ" (ch), "ژ" (zh), and "گ" (g).

 Persian Letter Pronunciation Arabic Letter Pronunciation